darkp9088/darkp9088/Readme.md

 ---

-## 💸 Support My Work
+## 💬 Support My Work

-If you find my projects useful, consider supporting:
+If you like my projects, consider giving a ⭐ to the repositories — it helps a lot!
-`(add your donation link or wallet here)`

 ---